-One potential explanation for this lack of a pattern is that weak selective pressures are caused by an “overkill” effect.
-This effect can arise due to the capacity of many snake venoms to kill vast numbers of their prey in a single bite, as in the case of Russel’s viper, rendering it possible that venom characteristics are no longer under selection (9, 10).
-Such a scenario predicts thatthat venom traits, such as potency and quantity, vary according to evolutionary drift across species.
-However, this then brings into question the general importance of ecological factors driving the evolution of predatory traits in the first place.
+One potential explanation for this is given by, known as the “overkill” hypothesis,effect which postulates that givenwhereby many snakes can kill vast numbers of their prey in a single bite, venom toxicity toxicityis no longer under selection (9, 10).
+Such a scenario would be supported if venom characteristics may vary randomly associated with evolutionary drift across species.
 Here, we use a comparative approach to test whether snake venom traits follow idiosyncratic patterns expected from neutral selection or patterns predicted from macroevolutionary and trophic theory.